 The all-electric BMW i3 is a marvel of lightweight aerodynamic design and electric efficiency.
 But, in order to succeed in the marketplace, cars have to appeal on a visual and emotional level.
 Opinion is divided on whether or not the i3 achieves the level of appeal granted to most Bimmers.
-Hannah Elliot, Forbes staff writer, said, “It’s not exactly ugly but it doesn’t exactly offer the taut, sporty appeal of a M3 or a Z4, either.”
+Hannah Elliot, Forbes staff writer, said, “It’s not exactly ugly but it doesn’t exactly offer the taut, sporty appeal of an M3 or a Z4, either.”

 Historically, designers have had a hard time finding an attractive design for a small electric city car—as evidenced by the design of cars like the Spark EV and Scion iQ EV.
-Prior to the i3's release, perhaps the most successful small EV design was the electric version of the Fiat 500, especially when decked out in a striking color combination.
-Like the 500e, the i3 may be a love it or hate it proposition, but enough car buyers seem to appreciate (or at least tolerate) its quirky mélange of next-generation materials and textures to far surpass the 500e’s peak popularity.
+Prior to the i3’s release, perhaps the most successful small EV design was the electric version of the Fiat 500, especially when decked out in a striking color combination.
+Like the 500e, the i3 may be a love it or hate it proposition, but enough car buyers seem to appreciate (or at least tolerate) its quirky mélange of next-generation materials and textures to far surpass the 500e’s popularity.

 The i3 is short.
 But it's a bit taller than many other cars, and very wide for a car this length.
 The high seating position has been equated to that of a mini SUV.
 The car's dimensions are 157.4 inches long, 69.9 inches wide, and 62.1 inches high.
 So it's unusual from any angle, and it has so many unique details.
 Striking features include large U-shaped LED daylights, smoothly integrated rear lights, and a broken belt line with the rear door window lower than the front one.
 The BMW i3 can’t be mistaken for any other car on the road.